tomatogod/bme280-flask-api/README.md

 Description
 -----------
-Python3 app to expose sensor readings to simple api using flask.
+Python3 app to expose sensor readings to simple api using flask <br />

 Hardware
 -------------